-We urge the committee to amend the provisions of HB 2306 as it passed the floor of the House into SB 430 and act favorably on SB 430.
+We urge the committee to act favorably on SB 430.
 It is one of the few ways the legislature can bring relief to spiraling nursing home costs, yet still leaves the tort system in place to protect residents from truly negligent homes.